-William Hayden was born into slavery in 1785, at Belle Plain plantation on Stafford County’s Potomac Creek and near the Potomac River.
+William Hayden, born in 1785, was enslaved at Belle Plain plantation on Stafford County’s Potomac Creek and near the Potomac River.
 His owner separated William while still a child from his mother.
-William returned as a free man decades later in an effort to liberate her and perhaps his sister as well.
+William returned to Stafford as a free man decades later in an effort to liberate her and perhaps his sister as well.

 Hayden stands out not only for attempting this prior to the Civil War, without the new paths to liberation that the war would open for other enslaved people, but also for publicly condemning the system that had devastated his family, in a memoir published in 1846.
 The Narrative of William Hayden…Written by Himself also traced the origins of his faith as a Christian.